dreikanter/gistopin/README.md

 ## Usage

-The following command will run script using `gistopin.ini` configuration file:
+The following command will run script using [config-name] for configuration file anme and `[section]` for configuration section (configuration is described below).

-	gistopin.py [config-name]
+	gistopin.py -c [config-name] -s [section]

+Both parameters are optional and could be omitted.
+In this case default configuration file (`gistopin.ini` in script directory) and configuration section (`[gistopin]`) will be used.

-Also it could be added to crontab for regular execution.
+Gistopin could be added to crontab for regular execution.
 The following example schedules gistopin to run once each day in the midnight:

 	crontab 00 12 * * * user python /path/to/gistopin.py /path/to/gistopin.ini

 ## Configuration parameters

-Configuration file should contain the following parameters:
+To avoid over-complicated command line syntax, script parameters intended to be kept in configuration file with an ordinary [RFC-822](http://tools.ietf.org/html/rfc822.html) compliant syntax.
+As it was mentioned already default section name is `gistopin` but in could be manually specified from the command line.
+So single configuration file could contain multiple configurations for different pinboard or GitHub accounts.

+Example:

+	[gistopin]
+	pinboard_user = dreikanter
+	pinboard_pwd = file://../gistopin-private/pinboard-pwd.txt
+	github_user = dreikanter
+	shared = no
+	tags = snippets, gistopin_check
+	use_hashtags = yes

+Parameters explanation:

 * `pinboard_user` — pinboard.in user name.
 * `pinboard_pwd` — pinboard.in password.
 Yes, this might look a bit insecure, but HTTP Basic is the only supported way to authorize on pinboard in the meantime.
 For better security the password could be stored in separate text file outside script configuration.
 In this case full path should be specified in the following way: `file://secret/path/pwd.txt`.
 Just in case, pinboard API calls works through HTTPS so there are a bit fewer things to worry about.